Curriculum

 Core Clinical Rotations (8 units):

-Hospital Medicine, Complex Care, and Consultation/Co-management of surgical and subspecialty patients (4 units)
+Hospital Medicine – which includes components of complex care, and consultation with co-management of surgical and subspecialty patients (4 units)

 Community Experience (1 unit)

-Elective (may include any of the electives under the heading of “Individualized Curriculum” below; 1 unit)
+Elective - (may include any of the listed electives but others options not listed are available; 1 unit)

 Systems & Scholarship (8 units):